Farming and fishing income

 - other income

 You can earn fishing income as a self-employed fisher or as a partner in a fishing partnership.
 It does not include income you earned working as an employee in a fishing business.
-If you are not sure whether you are a self-employed fisher or an employee, go to Fishers and employment insurance.
+If you aren't sure whether you are a self-employed fisher or an employee, go to Fishers and employment insurance.

 For more information, go to Chapter 1 of Guide T4002, Self-employed Business, Professional, Commission, Farming, and Fishing Income.